Reading Information for Parents/carers

 Every class has a book corner with a varied selection of books, comics, newspaper, reading games, story CD’s and oral storytelling resources.
 Children help select some of the books from the School Library Service mobile library exchange.

 Our school library is stocked with a wide selection of non-fiction and fiction books including many quality picture books.
 We are supported by School Library Service to ensure we choose quality literature that is age and ability appropriate.
-Again the children help select books for the library.
 Children come into the library at least once a week to change and renew their own library book which is a self-chosen book they wish to read regardless of their ability.
 During the school week children also use the library to support the curriculum in a variety of ways from researching a specific topic to learning about how to use a library search catalogue.
 Children have the opportunity to select reading as one of their Golden Time choices and we provide lunchtime clubs in the library through a reading club and a story sack club.
+The library is now open for early morning reading before school from 8.30 - 8.45 am.
+You are invited to come in and enjoy sharing a book with your child.

 At break time book boxes go outside to the quiet area.
 This was requested by the children through Wildground Wishes.